 How to choose a company name

-Making sure you choose a company name is important and will be advantageous in your growth, but it is not essential and will not be the key reason for your success or failure.
-I’ll be very surprised if anyone chooses you because of your name or the way it is written.
+Making sure you choose the right company name is important as it will be advantageous in your growth, but on the other hand it is not essentially the key reason for your success or failure.
+I’ll be very surprised if anyone chooses you just because of your name or the way it is written.

 For some the name is very important, but it won’t make or break you.
 Your customers will still need reminding who you are every month.